WooCommerce Product List View Plugin: The Ultimate Guide

 Next, I’ll tell you about some other sites that use the plugin to create a WooCommerce product list view.
 Afterwards, I’ll show you how to set it up on your own site.
 Keep reading to learn how!

-What do other people think of the product list plugin?
+What do other people think of the WooCommerce product table plugin?

 You can read lots of reviews on the WooCommerce Product Table page.
 Here’s a review from Joseph, a store owner who used it to create a WooCommerce list view:

 As you can see, WooCommerce Product Table is much more flexible than the built-in product list shortcode.
-Next, I’ll teach you how to use it to create your own WooCommerce product list view.
+Next, I’ll teach you how to create your own WooCommerce product list view and WooCommerce custom fields.

-Case study – A product list view plugin for Dunbar Sales
+Case study – A WooCommerce product list view plugin for Dunbar Sales

 The developer said: “I needed a TRUE list view and nothing else I tried could produce the results I required short of trying to rebuild the entire archive page by hand.
 I wasn’t into the idea of doing that due to the time involved and ability to upgrade as woo changes.”

-They were delighted to discover WooCommerce Product Table, which offered the list view they needed.
+They were delighted to discover WooCommerce Product Table, which offered the list view and WooCommerce custom fields they needed.
 This allowed them to deliver the website on time and on budget.

 Jupiter Multimedia added extra functionality to their product list view by using WooCommerce Product Table with some third party plugins.
 They used an Add to Quote plugin to allow customers to request a quote; and WC Fields Factory to add an extra text field to the list.